Open Now

 1. Accumulation Of Sediment And Scale In Your Hot Water System

 For a relatively new hot water heater, flushing and cleaning the sediment and scale from the tank’s interior will work.
-However, replacing a complete hot water system is the better option for older systems.
+However, replacing a complete hot water system is better for older systems.
 Invite your plumber to determine the better option.

 2. Plumbing Lines With Several Bends